-These procedures produce daily 5m-vertical resolution, gridded temperatures at NRSROT, WATR10, and WATR20 moorings, spanning from January 2010 to May 2023, as presented in Figure S1.
+These procedures produce gridded temperatures with daily 5 m vertical resolution at the NRSROT, WATR10, and WATR20 moorings, spanning the time period from January 2010 to May 2023, as presented in Fig. S1 in the Supplement.

 2.1.2 Velocity